Consideration by the ACNFP of Iboza (Tetradenia Riparia) as a Traditional Food

 The Committee highlighted that there is no consideration of allergenicity provided in the notification, despite the proposed product containing high levels of protein.
 Without this information no assessment could be made of the potential for cross reactivity or de novo sensitisation within the new target population.

 The Committee identified significant evidence gaps in the provision of information in several key areas of the dossier.
 From the information there are potential hazards identified and the relevance to the product and to what extent these could be risks is not well detailed.
 These include the risk associated with the potential for mycotoxin production and the lack of information on the composition of the product.
 Of particular concern were the adverse effects identified in the cases of poisoning and to what extent these could occur with normal consumption.
-On this basis the Committee could not conclude whether the product was safe under the proposed conditions of use.
+On this basis the Committee could not conclude that the product was safe under the proposed conditions of use and that there were significant areas of concern that required addressing.